-The Bobcat Fire burned 115,997 acres, and the Lake Fire burned 31,089 acres of public and private property in Los Angeles County.
-On October 13, 2020, the Board of Supervisors approved a motion directing the Office of Emergency

-Management to activate the Recovery Section of the County Emergency Operations Center and coordinate with County departments to take all necessary actions to effectuate the recovery phase for the impacted communities.
+The Bobcat Fire burned 115,796 acres, and the Lake Fire burned 31, 089 acres of public and private property in Los Angeles County.
+On October 13, 2020, the Board approved a motion directing OEM to activate the Recovery Section of the County Emergency Operations Center and coordinate with County departments to take all necessary actions to effectuate the recovery phase for the impacted communities.
 Public Works is the co-lead for the Debris Removal and Rebuild Task Force.

-Public Works is currently implementing Private Property Debris Removal programs for the removal of fire debris and damaged trees from residential properties in cooperation with Cal OES.
-In order to reach as many impacted residents as possible, Public Works and CalOES conducted virtual community workshops on January 25, and February 10, 2021.
+Public Works continues to implement Private Property Debris Removal programs for the removal of fire debris and damaged trees from residential properties in cooperation with Cal OES who began debris removal activities in February 2021.
+In order to reach as many impacted residents as possible, Public Works and Cal OES conducted virtual community workshop on January 25, and February 10 2021.
 In addition, Public Works held a series of enrollment workshops at central locations within the community that adhered to the County Health Officer's COVID-19 protocols.